Make a Gift

 Endowments can also cover other purposes that may fall outside of these categories or for purposes that matter most to you.

-Funding for a lecture series would allow faculty and students working in tandem, to develop a professional speaker series attracting well-known practitioners, innovators of design and researchers to campus once a month to broaden the students' knowledge of a particular subject, stimulate cross class-level dialogue, and enhance cllege-wide learning experiences.
-A prime example of such a series is seen in the Department of Landscape Architecture's Modules' Week, which brings seven to ten guest lecturers to campus to teach intensive, one-week classes.
-Both a college-wide lecture series and continued funding for Modules week would greatly invigorate and enhance student learning.
+Funding for a professional lecture series would allow faculty and students working in tandem to develop a professional speaker series attracting well-known practitioners, innovators of design and researchers to campus once a month to broaden the students' knowledge of a particular subject, stimulate cross class-level dialogue, and enhance cllege-wide learning experiences.

 Capstone studios promote cross-disciplinary collaborations and take participants beyond the classroom, providing non-traditional “hands-on” learning experiences.
 Studio projects typically have a group component, challenging students to work in teams, as well as individual challenges to meet funder and/or college project interests.
 These 10-week interdisciplinary topic studios could involve two or more disciplines from ENV’s programs (architecture, art, landscape architecture, urban and regional planning, and regenerative studies) and/or interaction with other programs on campus including those in the College’s of Engineering, Business, and Science.
 Academic substance for each studio would be mutually agreed upon by Cal Poly Pomona and the funder prior to the beginning of the quarter session.